Accept or Except?

 Except

 The word "except" is most commonly seen as a preposition.
-However, it can also be used a conjunction and very occasionally as a verb.
+However, it can also be used a conjunction and occasionally as a verb.

 • I can resist everything except temptation. correct tick (Playwright Oscar Wilde)